dray19/Machine_Learning-/README.md

-# Machine_Learning-
+# Machine_Learning
-Python code from the machine learning class
+Homework from Machine Learning class in my Masters Program.
+All of the homework was done in python.